SAP-samples/abap-cheat-sheets/02_Structures.md

       END OF struc.
 ```

 Alternatively, you can use the following syntax.
-Similar to above, a chained statement provides better readability.
+Similar to above, a chained statement may provide better readability.

 ``` abap
 DATA BEGIN OF struc.